adamhadani/solr-templating/README.md

 	The resulting directory structure makes up your development tree - you can (and probably should) check it in your VCS.

+*   Once you're happy with a template and would like to make it available so that runnable instances can be spawned based on that template, you will want to install it.
+The framework maintains a global template repository in the local filesystem (configured via the solrnoderc file).
+To install a template, invoke solrctl-install-tmpl:

+    ```bash
+    solrnode-install-tmpl people-search
+    ```

 *	You can now create runnable instances based on your templates.
     For example, for the purposes of some logical sharding you might want to create multiple instances from a single service template, and you can create these with different names and ports, e.g: